Christ's Sanctified Holy Church: History

-Some examples provide insight into Christ’s Sanctified Holy Church.
-From the beginning it was asserted that there would be no salaries for ministers of the church; there would be no money raising methods, collections or festivals in the church.
-They teach that everyone (both men and women) who was sanctified had the freedom to preach, testify and sing as the Spirit moved on them (though leaders often stopped anyone talking over 15 minutes).
-They stand in a group, singing, clapping hands and shouting as the Spirit moves on them with no musical instruments.
+Some examples provide insight into Christ's Sanctified Holy Church.
+From the beginning it was asserted that there would be no salaries for ministers of the church; there would be no money-raising methods, collections or festivals in the church.
+They teach that everyone (both men and women) who was sanctified had the freedom to preach, testify and sing as the Holy Spirit moved on them (though leaders often stopped anyone talking over 15 minutes).
+They stand in a group, singing, clapping hands and shouting as the Holy Spirit moves on them with no musical instruments.
 During World War I, the church encouraged its members to seek jobs in the shipyards to avoid conscription, as their beliefs prohibited military service.

 Their initial travels extended from Maryland to North Carolina and by the end of the decade, to South Carolina, Georgia, and Florida.
 Others were sanctified and joined in the evangelistic efforts.
 By 1905, meetings were held in cities of Alabama, Mississippi, Louisiana, Texas, Oklahoma, Kansas, Missouri, and the western states of Colorado and California.
 Others were sanctified and joined in the evangelistic efforts.
 By 1905, meetings were held in cities of Alabama, Mississippi, Louisiana, Texas, Oklahoma, Kansas, Missouri, and the western states of Colorado and California.

 As the church grew, other groups formed and carried on the evangelistic efforts to many other places in the United States.
 These travels continued on a broad scale for the first half of the twentieth century.
 After that time, permanent churches were established by the believers in all of the states of the southeastern United States.

 In the summer of 1938 efforts begin to establish a Camp ground where the traveling Sanctified bands could meet once a year to spend a week or two together and where older members could retire.
 Today that Campground exists near Perry, GA centered around an updated sanctuary dedicated in 2004.
-Annual Camp meetings are held there starting the Saturday night before the 3rd Sunday in July.
+Annual Camp meetings are held there starting the Saturday night before the third Sunday in July.

 Rather than traveling bands convening there, today most of the faithful come there from the established active churches.